Mighty2423/team-03-musketeers/documentation.md

 # Freak disaters
-Masters is a gamified disaster training that has been the purpose of giving people opportunities to see what would happen if they're in a real world disaster scenario.
+Freak disaters is a gamified disaster training that has been the purpose of giving people opportunities to see what would happen if they're in a real world disaster scenario.
 Such as hurricanes, tornadoes, earthquakes, floods, and wildfires.

 ## Table of Contents
 - [Overview](#overview)